 A: It is possible for the driver in your pedestrian accident claim to face jail time and other penalties depending on how they caused the accident.
 For example, if they caused the accident through simple negligence, they would be liable for your damages but unlikely to face jail time.
 However, if they were intoxicated while driving, they would not only face prosecution for DUI but also increased penalties for causing bodily harm.
 Your Conover pedestrian accident attorney can advise you as to how the defendant’s actions could impact your recovery.

 Ultimately, a pedestrian accident has the potential to be a life-changing experience for the victim, and recovery can be extremely challenging without experienced legal counsel on your side.
 If you believe another party is responsible for your recent accident, you have the right to seek accountability and compensation for your losses.
-Contact Helton, Cody & Associates today to schedule a consultation with an experienced Conover pedestrian accident attorney who can help you recover.
+Contact Law Office of Lyndon R. Helton, PLLC today to schedule a consultation with an experienced Conover pedestrian accident attorney who can help you recover.